Going Out Alone To Meet New Friends And Practice Your Social Skills

 - Sometimes it's easier to meet people on your own, since you don't have to spend most of your time with the friends you came with.
 Being solo can also gently push you to be more sociable, because if you want to talk to someone you'll need to make it happen yourself.

 - You can go to events on your own terms.
 No having to stay longer than you'd like because your friends aren't tired yet.
-No more having to show up somewhere late because your roommates take forever to get ready.
+No more having to show up late because your roommates take forever to get ready.

 The hard parts of going out alone

-Benefits aside, people often feel self-conscious and ill-at-ease when they're out alone.
+Benefits aside, people often feel self-conscious and ill at ease when they're out alone.
 I think it's relatively easy to get used to going out by yourself to do activities, but it's tougher when your goal is to socialize and make friends.
 It just requires a certain level of confidence, outgoingness, and conversation skill.
-There are lots of other ways to meet people so don't ever feel it's something you have to do.
+There are lots of other ways to meet people, so don't ever feel it's something you have to do.